esentri/domainlifecycles/readme_domain_events.md

-## NitroX Domain Lifecycles DomainEvents
+## Domain Lifecycles DomainEvents

-NitroX DLC Domain Events provides functionality to simplify some of the technical aspects regarding DomainEvents:
+DLC Domain Events provides functionality to simplify some of the technical aspects regarding DomainEvents:
 - In order to keep the core implementation of a bounded context free of technical concerns DLC Domain Events provides two simple interfaces for publishing or listening on Domain Events.
-- NitroX DLC provides rich configuration options
+- DLC provides rich configuration options
   - to align DomainEvent handling according to transactional boundaries
   - to plug in technical message bus providers